stakater/stakater-docs/docs/content/sre/secrets/sealed-secrets.md

 save it in a file named `secret-mysql.yaml`.
 This file should not be pushed to git as it is easily decodable.

-Now install kubeseal and your kubeconfig should be pointing to Openshift cluster.
+Now install kubeseal and your kubeconfig should be pointing to OpenShift cluster.

 As sealed secrets controller is running in `stakater-sealed-secrets` namespace and sealed secrets service name is `sealed-secrets`, so you need to run